Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Experiments

 Our ablation study in Table \ref{tab3} demonstrates varying degrees of performance degradation when removing three key components: the UMES, NCER, and SDCL.
 The most significant performance drop occurs with the removal of the UMES strategy, indicating that excessive specialization among experts compromises discriminative speaker feature extraction due to their inherent shared patterns.
-Although eliminating the noise classification loss (w/o NCER) degrades performance, the model still maintains superiority over the baseline, revealing both its intrinsic sample routing capability and the additional benefit of explicit noise-type supervision for condition-specific modeling.
-Furthermore, the ablation of SDCL confirms that progressively reducing SNR during training effectively enhances model robustness, establishing the value of phased difficulty escalation in the learning process.
+Although eliminating the noise classification loss (w/o NCER) degrades performance, the model still maintains superiority over the baseline.
+Furthermore, the ablation of SDCL confirms that progressively reducing SNR during training effectively enhances model robustness.
+Moreover, Table \ref{tab4} summarizes the impact of key hyper-parameters, showing that the results do not fluctuate significantly with their variations.

+To verify the generalization of our proposed method, we conducted experiments on two typical speaker recognition backbones (ECAPA-TDNN\cite{b5} and CAM++\cite{b27}).
+For a rational parameter-performance trade-off, only the second module of each backbone was extended into four expert networks.
+As shown in Fig. \ref{fig2}, though the model parameter count increased moderately, the average EER of each noise condition (across different SNRs) decreased consistently across all noise types.
+These results fully demonstrate the strong generality of our approach, which can effectively enhance the noise robustness of different backbone networks

+To analysis the behavior of the noise classifier and the performance of individual experts in NCMoE, each expert (based on ECAPA-TDNN) was tested on data at 0 dB SNR.
+The resulting confusion matrix is shown in Fig.\ref{fig3}.
+Note that experts were independently initialized here for a clearer visualization.
+It shows that the noise classifier maintains high routing accuracy for babble and music, with moderate accuracy for noise.
+Out-of-domain data show distinct routing patterns, confirming the router's discriminative capability and validating the NCMoE framework.
+In addition, results show that performance degrades under most mismatched conditions.
+We attribute this to the distinct spectral characteristics of speech, music, and noise, each necessitating a specific noise suppression pattern.
+Mismatched expert routing applies the wrong suppression mode, leading to performance degradation.